 At John Foy & Associates, we have 20-plus years of experience working on injury cases.
 Our attorneys know what it takes to win.
 We can help you gather evidence and build a strong claim.

+In the face of a motorcycle accident caused by negligence, our Atlanta motorcycle accident lawyers are dedicated to securing the justice and compensation you deserve.
 To discuss your options during a FREE consultation, contact us today.
 Call (404) 400-4000 or contact us online for your FREE consultation.

 How Negligent Motorcycle Riders Cause Accidents